BiTaksi/node-async/README.md

 ### onceTime

-Only run it once at a time but response all calls with the result:
+Only run it once at a time but respond to all calls with the result:

     fn = async.onceTime (cb) ->
       time = process.hrtime()